lorenzo-asquini/Cloud-Computing-Architecture-Project/Part4_3-4/README.md

 ## YAML files

-The YAML files used to execute the tests for Part 4.1 are contained in the folder `part4_3-4_yaml_files`.
+The YAML files used to execute the tests for Part 4.3 and 4.4 are contained in the folder `part4_3-4_yaml_files`.
 There are two versions of the file used to create the cluster. `part4.yaml` is the official file and the one that needs to be used for the submission. `part4_cheap.yaml` is a copy of `part4.yaml` where all the machines used in the cluster are cheap.
 Considering that the various machines required are quite expensive, it does not make sense to waste credits while testing the automatic scripts.
 Both files require modifying some values according to the configuration.

 ## Scheduler